AnastasyaDuygu/AnastasyaDuygu/README.md

 <h1>About Me </h1>

 Hello ✨, \
-&emsp;My name is Anastasya Duygu Kılıç and I'm a Bilkent University graduate from Software Engineering.
+&emsp;My name is Anastasya Duygu Kılıç, and I'm a Bilkent University graduate from Software Engineering.
 I always had a passion for learning coding and coming up with projects that I would later on bring to life.
 I have experience in the gaming industry and web development.